 “It is easier to build strong children than to repair broken men.” – Frederick Douglas

-Today we know that Educational Access - offering opportunities for struggling families to learn - is crucial to helping them escape generational poverty.
-Education builds self-esteem and confidence, while opening doors to employment, sustainable families and community leadership.
+Today we know that Educational Access - offering opportunities for struggling families to learn - is crucial in helping them escape generational poverty.
+Education builds self-esteem, while opening doors to employment, sustainable families and community leadership.

-Unfortunately, many children from low-income families drop out of school because they lack school supplies, uniforms or nutrition.
+Unfortunately, many children from poor families drop out of school because they lack school supplies, uniforms or nutrition.
 School pack drives, early childhood education, after-school programs and nutritious meals help overcome these challenges.

 As a result, ER has made Educational Access a strategic initiative.